UMAprotocol/protocol/Automated.md

 # Automated voting system

-UMA provides the automated voting system as a Docker image.
-Here are instructions to run this image on Google Cloud.
+The automated voting system assists UMA token holders cast their votes for price requests.

 ## Initial set up

+Follow these steps to run the automated voting system on Google Cloud:

 1. Log in to [Google Cloud](https://console.cloud.google.com).
 Create a new account if you don't have one.
 2. Create a service account [here](https://console.cloud.google.com/iam-admin/serviceaccounts) by clicking `Create